Lower of Cost or Market (LCM) Method in GAAP Accounting

 Careful Money Management

 LCM helps companies be careful with their money.
 It stops them from saying their inventory is worth more than it really is.
-This means:

 More Accurate Reports